oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

     ![Define a new Compartment](images/details.png)

-## Task 4: Policies for Compartment management
+## Task 4: Setup policies for Compartment management

 Finally, you need to create a **policy** which grants manage privileges in a new compartment to the new OCI group.